nathanMils/Prototype_VNFD/custom_elements/README.md

 These uses make UERANSIM an essential tool for advancing the development, testing, and deployment of 5G networks in Prototype Version 5.

 # Version 6: Updated Configuration options
 Added ELK enabled and disabled varients for benchmarking, updated UERANSIM update to create various traiffic types.
 I also added health checks and a more automated deployment variant.
+Lastly an extensive resource collection script.